 Taught by IPI faculty, the seminar meets online via secure, Zoom videoconference, linking students internationally and from across the US as they study in-depth these early primary relationships through in-person and audio-visual observation of the mother/baby couple.
 The seminar draws on the technique of Esther Bick.
 Mrs. Bick developed infant observation seminars as part of the child psychotherapy training program at the Tavistock Clinic in London in the late 1940’s.
 Since then, such training has been required in many psychoanalytic and psychotherapy programs around the world.

-The Infant Observation Seminar introduces aspects of development of the infant, and importantly, the infant in relation to his/her mother, other primary caretakers, siblings, and extended family members.
+The Infant Observation Seminar introduces aspects of development of the infant, and importantly, the infant in relation to their mother, other primary caretakers, siblings, and extended family members.
 This unique in vivo learning experience takes place through the technique of weekly observation of the infant with their mother/father.
-Learning about development and infants in this way helps us to understand some of the earliest anxieties and defenses that take shape in the infant, and informs our analytic work with child and adult patients.
+Learning about development and infants in this way helps us to understand some of the earliest primitive anxieties and defenses that take shape in the infant, and informs our analytic work with child and adult patients.